 Psyche’s composition (i.e., the individual elements present on the asteroid’s surface) is determined by reflectance spectra.

 - Reflectance spectroscopy is “the study of light that is scattered off a surface back to your telescope and detector.
 Light that is scattered includes light that is reflected from a surface or refracted through a particle (or particles) and then scattered back to the detector.”

 When did we find out what Psyche is made of?

 What do scientists think the Psyche asteroid is?

-Scientists think Psyche is the exposed nickel-iron core of an early planet, one of the building blocks of our solar system.
+Scientists think Psyche may be the exposed nickel-iron core of an early planet, one of the building blocks of our solar system.
 Psyche is most likely a survivor of multiple violent hit-and-run collisions, common when the solar system was forming.